Tropical Storm John causing severe flooding along Mexico's Pacific coast

-MEXICO CITY — (AP) — Tropical Storm John has caused a total of eight deaths in southern Mexico, and five days of heavy rains have generated severe flooding and mudslides in the Pacific coast resort of Acapulco.
+MEXICO CITY — (AP) — Authorities in the Pacific coast resort of Acapulco were calling for help from anyone with a boat to help with water rescues as Tropical Storm John, which has caused a total of eight deaths in southern Mexico, dumped copious amounts of rain.

 John, in its second incarnation, was lingering off the Pacific coast just short of a second landfall early Friday.
 It hit further east on the coast Monday as a Category 3 hurricane.